sciris/hiptool/README.md

 `which python`

 Should show that you are using Anaconda Python.
+If it says you are using the built in Python, you need to close down the terminal and open it again.

 To install, do